DataKinds/datakinds.github.io/_posts/2024-12-02-2024-december-adventure-log.md

 On the left, some of my regression tests.
 On the right, my passing test dashboard!

 ![A snippet of my regression suite](/assets/imgs/december-adventure/2-regressionsuite.png){: width="400" } ![My passing regression tests!](/assets/imgs/december-adventure/2-regressionpass.png){: width="700" }

+UPDATE 1: it's 10:18pm, I just finished up a minor redesign of my site.
+Hopefully this color scheme is easier to read, and the header is no longer the size of the screen + it's no longer begging for your attention.
+The mobile version of the site was also improved, so it should no longer be impossibly narrow on narrow screens.
+Let me know how it works!!